NVIDIA/NeMo/docs/source/asr/speaker_recognition/configs.rst

     ...
     decoder:
       _target_: nemo.collections.asr.modules.SpeakerDecoder
-      feat_in: *enc_final
+      feat_in: *enc_feat_out
-      num_classes: 7205  # Total number of classes in training manifest file
+      num_classes: 7205  # Total number of classes in voxceleb1,2 training manifest file
-      pool_mode: xvector # xvector for variance and mean bases statistics pooling
+      pool_mode: attention # xvector, attention
-      emb_sizes: 256 # number of inermediate emb layers. can be comma separated for additional layers like 512,512
+      emb_sizes: 192 # number of inermediate emb layers. can be comma separated for additional layers like 512,512
       angular: true # if true then loss will be changed to angular softmax loss and consider scale and margin from loss section else train with cross-entrophy loss

     loss: